ashez73/udacity_arcade/README.md

 STARTING NEW GAME

+a) FIRST TIME
+Open index.html file in game's directory.
+The game will run immediately.

+b) AFTER WINNING OR LOSING
 After winning or losing the game the player is encouraged to start a new game by pressing 'enter' key.
 The game starts immediately after pressing the 'enter' key.
 ***************************************************************